Keeping cool in a heatwave at home, at work and on the move | Tenant news

 Look out for others

-Hot weather can leave some people feeling more tired, less focused, or generally less comfortable than usual, so it’s important to look out for those around you too.
+Hot weather can leave some people feeling more tired, less focused, or generally less comfortable than usual, so it’s important to look out for those people.

 For more advice on health and wellbeing in warm weather, check out GOV.UK’s Beat the heat: keep cool at home checklist.